 Lawyers who advertise for car wrecks are not always so experienced when it comes to cases involving commercial trucks.
 That’s why it’s important to work with a knowledgeable truck accident attorney that can quickly identify the best plan of action.
 Find an attorney that will look beyond the obvious details of the wreck to ensure important evidence is promptly secured, the at-fault parties are held fully accountable, and justice is served.

-At the Law Office of Kenneth Berger, we are dedicated to helping victims of trucking accidents and keeping our South Carolina roads as safe as possible.
-If you or a loved one have been injured in a semi-truck crash, our experienced attorneys would be honored to take the burden off your shoulders and guide you through your case.
-Contact us today by phone, our online contact form, or through the live chat box below.
+At the Law Office of Kenneth Berger, we are dedicated to helping victims of trucking accidents and keeping our roads as safe as possible.
+If you or a loved one have been injured in a semi-truck crash in South Carolina, our experienced attorneys would be honored to take the burden off your shoulders and guide you through your case.
+Contact our team today through our online contact form, the live chat box below, or by phone at (803)-790-2800.